tobydriscoll/udmath351/notes/matrix/linear_systems.md

    - If also $b=0$, then every value of $x$ is a valid solution.
    - Otherwise, there are no solutions.

 To summarize, for nonzero $a$ there is exactly one solution, and otherwise, depending on $b$, there are either infinitely many or zero solutions.
-A linear system with no solutions is called {term}`inconsistent`, with the opposite being *consistent*.
+A linear system with no solutions is called **inconsistent**, with the opposite being *consistent*.

 Our goal is to understand equations that depend linearly on multiple variables.
 But before even writing out what that means, let me give away the punch line: *the only possibilities are exactly the same three outcomes described above*.
 The main difference is that the condition "$a=0$" is modified to something else.